jamesgraham0/Spotify-Votes-Mobile/README.md

 <a href="https://socket.io/docs/v4/rooms/" target="_blank">Socket.IO Documentation</a>

 Run expo r -c to clear expo cache and rebuild the project when getting "non-std C++ exception"

+- 🛑 Only allow a single vote to every track
+When a user votes for a track:
+    emit to the room to add one to the votes of that track emit back to that specific user that they've voted for add that users id to the tracks usersVoted[] array change the background of QueueTrack to usersVoted[].includes(user.id) ? 'green' : 'grey';